SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experiments

 \subsection{Two-Sequence Change Detection}

-We present the evaluation results in Tab.~\ref{tab:two_set_tab}.
-SceneDiff outperforms all baselines by large margins across both subsets.
+We present the evaluation results in Tab.~\ref{tab:two_set_tab}, comparing SceneDiff against pair-wise detection methods~\cite{Sachdeva2023TheCY, sachdeva2023change}, 3D Gaussian Splatting (3DGS) based approaches~\cite{Galappaththige2024MultiViewPC, Lu20243DGSCD3G}, and a vision-language model (VLM) baseline.
+SceneDiff outperforms all baselines across all metrics, especially in \textit{obj/sc AP}.
 However, there is much room for improvement, particularly for the \textit{SD-K} subset, which features complex and cluttered scenes from an egocentric viewpoint.
-To give 3DGS-CD~\cite{Lu20243DGSCD3G} a fair evaluation, we sample more densely (3 FPS) when pretraining 3D Gaussian Splats~\cite{Kerbl20233DGS} and use our regressed camera parameters as input.
-Despite these adjustments, it still produces low-quality renderings, insufficient for reliable change detection (see Supp.\ for analysis).
-For CYWS-3D~\cite{Sachdeva2023TheCY}, which produces only per-view predictions, we apply our view-pairing step (Sec.~\ref{view_pairing}) to find a reference view for each input view and evaluate per-view average precision.
-We also compare against a vision-language model (VLM) baseline~\cite{Qwen2.5-VL}, which predicts changed object names given the two sequences (with frame and video indices); we then use Grounding SAM~\cite{ren2024grounded} to localize the objects in each frame.
-To isolate the VLM's recognition capability from localization errors, we also manually match its text outputs to ground-truth labels: the VLM correctly names 113 out of 369 changed objects in SD-V (with 1837 total predictions) and 42 out of 327 in SD-K (with 792 total predictions), indicating that performance bottlenecks exist in both recognition and localization.
-Qualitative comparisons in Fig.~\ref{fig:qualitative} show that our method matches changed objects across views better than baselines, which often miss objects or fail to associate detections consistently.
-Fig.~\ref{fig:qualitative_ours} highlights a challenging case, illustrating that this task remains far from solved.
+For pair-wise detection methods CYWS-2D and CYWS-3D~\cite{sachdeva2023change, Sachdeva2023TheCY}, we apply our view-pairing step (Sec.~\ref{view_pairing}) and convert box predictions to masks using SAM~\cite{Kirillov2023SegmentA}.
+We finetune CYWS-2D on 3125 frame pairs from the validation set and use the official pretrained model for CYWS-3D (training code not released).
+3DGS based methods~\cite{Galappaththige2024MultiViewPC, Lu20243DGSCD3G} rely on accurate novel view rendering for change detection.
+However, high-quality rendering is challenging for current 3DGS methods given large viewpoint changes across trajectories, even when we use our regressed camera parameters as input and sample more densely (3 FPS) for 3DGS optimization.
+We follow 3DGS-CD~\cite{Lu20243DGSCD3G} by using SAM to assign the symmetric change prediction from MV3DCD~\cite{Galappaththige2024MultiViewPC} to the correct sequence.
+We also evaluate SceneDiff on PASLCD~\cite{Galappaththige2024MultiViewPC}, outperforming the best baseline by 1.2 mIoU points (Tab.~\ref{tab:paslcd_tab}).
+For the VLM baseline, we use Qwen2.5-VL~\cite{Qwen2.5-VL} to predict changed object names and types from both sequences, followed by SAM3~\cite{Carion2025SAM3S} for localization.
+For AP computation, we use SAM3’s mask confidence as the detection confidence, since VLMs generate probabilities that are not calibrated for instance-level ranking.
+To isolate the VLM's recognition capability from localization errors, we manually match predicted text outputs to ground-truth labels: the VLM correctly names 113/369 changed objects in SD-V (1837 total predictions) and 42/327 in SD-K (792 total predictions), indicating bottlenecks in both recognition and localization.
+Fig.~\ref{fig:qualitative} shows the qualitative comparisons, and Fig.~\ref{fig:qualitative_ours} highlights a challenging case, illustrating that this task remains far from solved.
+See Supp. for more details and analysis.